djdd87/ChiaTransit/README.md

 ChiaTransit will move through the destination drives in sequence, i.e. with 3 plots to copy and 3 destination directories A, B and C, each drive will receive 1 plot.
 With 2 destination directories A will receive 2 plots and B will receive 1; when the 4th plot is moved, it will be sent to B.

 # TODO
+* Move away from Kernal32.dll or use an alt library to IOExtensions in order to support Linux
 * Add a check for whether the destination drive is full
 * Allow the max number of copy operations to be set.